w3c/secure-payment-confirmation/scope.md

 * At transaction time, if the SPC Request does not match any SPC Credentials stored in the browser, there is no user experience.
-This enables the merchant to provide a seamless fallback experience that can leverage the modal brwsing window provided by the browser.
+This enables the merchant to provide a seamless fallback experience that can leverage the modal browsing window provided by the browser.

-* If the browser finds a match, the browser prompts the user to confirm the transaction details including amount, merchant identification and payment instrument meta-data.
+* If the browser finds a match, the browser prompts the user to confirm the transaction details including amount, merchant identification and payment instrument metadata.
 The browser determines the user experience, but the required user gestures may vary according to the authentication method.
 For example, the user experience may involve a multi-factor biometric authentication.
 Or it may involve less friction